-If USCIS made a mistake in your last EAD application, your chances of EAD expedite requests are brighter with a current pending work authorization requests.
+If USCIS made a mistake in your last EAD application, your chances of EAD expedite requests are brighter with current pending work authorization requests.

 Financial Loss Sample Letter

-You can file EAD expedite request with USCIS with the reason that you or a dependent is extremely ill with a disease.
+You can file EAD expedite request with USCIS for the reason that you or a dependent is extremely ill with a disease.
 You will be required to submit the proof of illness with the Doctor’s opinion letter.

 Subject: EAD expedite Request due to Financial Loss & Medical Emergency

 USCIS EAD Receipt number: EAC………

 I have filed my H4 EAD renewal request 90 days before expiry.